Sustainability means many different things to different people. What does it mean for your organization and what can you do about it?

 For a 2-minute illustrative exercise, take a piece of paper and pen and try this:

 - Write your company’s name at the very center of the page.
 Draw a circle around it.

-- To the left of your company’s name, draw an arrow pointing horizontally towards the circle and label the arrow ‘Inputs’.
+- Draw an arrow pointing horizontally towards the circle and label the arrow ‘Inputs’.

-- Draw an arrow from the right side of the circle pointing horizontally outwards and label this arrow ‘Outputs’.
+- Now draw an arrow from the circle pointing away from the circle.
+Label this arrow ‘Outputs’.

 Now consider the “ingredients” necessary for daily operation at your organization (you may need to sit down!)
 We’re referring to the inflows of materials, resources, and people required to operate your business.

 For example, this could include employees, computer equipment, the physical building, office supplies, server room, raw materials for manufacturing, transportation equipment, fuel, food to the cafeteria, energy to keep the lights on, water, etc. You could expand the scope to consider everything from the banana your accountant ate during his commute, to copy paper and toner.

 It would take hours to create an exhaustive list.
 I challenge you to write 10-15 “ingredients” for the sake of the example.

 Now write the outflows, entailing everything that your company sends out into the world.
 Think of manufactured goods distributed across your supply chains.
 Think of business documents mailed, employee travel, packages sent, trash and recycling generated, or fuel and electricity.

 Can you identify any resources (inflows) your business may have a hard time attaining 100 years from now?
 Do you see any outflows that could become a future generation’s problem?